 If you do have budget sign off and are hiring, ask yourself this: is it a good use of your time to be going through a mountain of irrelevant applications to find the one or two who could be worth meeting?
 What is the opportunity cost of you focusing on recruitment rather than everything else you have to do?

-Paying a specialist recruitment agency – Beringer Tame if your hire has a digital focus (apologies, shameless plug!) – will take this out of your hands.
-On a daily basis they are sifting through CVs so when you come calling they can quickly send you a handful of relevant CVs for you to meet.
+Paying a specialist recruitment agency will take this out of your hands.
+On a daily basis we are sifting through CVs so when you come calling we can quickly send you a handful of relevant and proven CVs for you to meet.

 Your CV * Accepted Formats: *.doc,*.docx,*.pdf,*.odt